EventStacks/website/pages/posts/gaming-api-interacting-with-game-servers.md

   - name: Jonas Lagoni
     photo: /img/avatars/jonaslagoni.webp
     link: https://github.com/jonaslagoni
-excerpt: "So what is the setup that enables interactions with game servers by just installing a library?"
+excerpt: "Wondering how you can create a setup that enables interactions with game servers by just installing a library?
+This blog post answers that question on a high abstraction level."
 ---

-Up until now, I have not put my thoughts on how the GamingAPI setup works in the broad sense.
-This post should clear that up.
+Wondering how you can create a setup that enables interactions with game servers by just installing a library?
+This blog post answers that question on a high abstraction level.
 ## The Target Segment

 When it comes to hosting game servers, game companies generally have two approaches they can take (or a mixture of the two).